tomasherceg/dotvvm-docs/Controls/bootstrap/Carousel/sample2/sample.md

 The `Carousel` control has the following properties:

-* The `RenderSideControls` property speciefies whether the left and right controls which switch the slides will be rendered.
+* The `RenderSideControls` property specifies whether the left and right controls which switch the slides will be rendered.

 * The `EnableAnimation` property specifies whether the transitions between slides are animated or not.